Reverse Mortgage Calculator: How Much Money Can You Get?

 What Is a Reverse Mortgage?

-A reverse mortgage is a type of loan that allows homeowners above the age of 62 to borrow money against their homes.
+A reverse mortgage is a type of loan that allows homeowners above the age of 62 to borrow money against their homes, offering a solution for managing mortgage debt in retirement.
 Borrowers can get paid for their property without having to move out or sell.
 You’ll not be required to pay off the loan until you sell your home, move, or die.

 A reverse mortgage is a financial strategy that many homeowners use to generate income during retirement.
 Unlike a traditional mortgage, it’s a line of credit that a lender pays you.
 The amount of money you can get will depend on your life expectancy and the equity of your property.
 You can withdraw as and when you need it from the line of credit.